6

 What children learn

-• Social skills (baseline & advanced)
+• Social skills (baseline)

-• Communication skills (baseline & advanced)
+• Communication skills

-• Non-verbal: smiling, nodding, tone, distance
+• Non-verbal communication: smiling, nodding, tone, distance

-• Non-verbal: posture, fidgeting, interjection
+• Non-verbal communication: posture, fidgeting, interjection

-• Fostering community
+• Fostering community and combating social isolation

 03